 In today’s world, our kids are constantly faced with tough choices.
-From how to handle a bullying situation, to alcohol and drugs, to the immediacy and temptations of social media, our kids always seem to be making Big Decisions.
+From how to handle a bull, to alcohol and drugs, to the immediacy and temptations of social media, our kids always seem to be making Big Decisions.
 And sometimes, when poor decisions are made, their actions have incredibly tough consequences.
-As parents, what if we were better able to understand how our children’s brains works while making those decisions so that we could provide our kids with a framework for better decision-making?
+As parents, what if we were better able to understand how our children’s brains actually work at this point in their development?
+And, what is there was a resource available helping teens learn to make good decisions.

-I recently had the pleasure of going to hear Dr. Daniel Friedland speak with his son, Zach Friedland.
-Together, they’ve co-authored a fascinating book called THE BIG DECISION, which offers a science-based framework for making big decisions in your life.
+A while back, I had the pleasure of going to hear Dr. Daniel Friedland speak with his son, Zach Friedland.
+Together, they’ve co-authored a fascinating book called THE BIG DECISION, which offers a science-based framework for for helping teens learn to make good decisions.

 Dr Friedland, is a leading expert on how doctors are trained to make medical decisions.
 As his son was approaching adulthood, it became clear to him that one of the best gifts that parents can give to their children are the tools and confidence to empower good decision making.
 After this realization, they set off to a write a book that could be read together by children and their parents and open up the communication between them.